Correlations Between Human Mobility and Social Interaction Reveal General Activity Patterns

-In Fig.~\ref{fig:matrix}E we plot, for each individual, the informedness of the indvidual patterns against the informedness of the general patterns for future mobility at $t_f = 30\,\text{min}$.
-This corresponds to the second purple disc from the left in Fig.~\ref{fig:matrix}D, but now without performing the population average.
+In Fig.~\ref{fig:matrix}E we plot, for each individual, the informedness of the individual patterns against the informedness of the general patterns for future mobility at $t_f = 30\,\text{min}$.
+This plot corresponds to the data used to calculate the second purple disc from the left in Fig.~\ref{fig:matrix}D, but without performing the population average.
 We see that the predictability varies a lot among the individual data sets, but the performance of the individual- and general predictive patterns scale together.
-In many cases the general predictions even perform better than the individual predictions.
-This is an artifact of small data set sizes, which means that those predictions are trained on too little data to make optimal predictions.
-It is therefore by chance that the general patterns sometimes outperform the individual patterns, and indeed for $\Delta t_h = 15\,\text{min}$, where the statistics are much better, we find that the individual patterns outperforms the general patterns for almost all data sets.
 Finally, we note that the informedness at $t_f = 15\,\text{min}$ is strongly correlated to the informedness at $t_f > 15\,\text{min}$.
-It drops from $C\sim1$ to $C\sim0.5$ on the time scale of one hour (calls) to several hours (texts, movement, proximity).
+It drops from $C\approx 1$ to $C\approx 0.5$ on the time scale of one hour (calls) to several hours (texts, movement, proximity).
 Therefore, people who are more predictable on short time scales are also more predictable on long time scales.